Leaflet/Leaflet/PLUGIN-GUIDE.md

 Class names should be in `CapitalizedCamelCase`.

-If you have a lot of arguments in your function, consider accepting an options object instead (putting default values where possible so that users don't need to specify all of them):
+If you have a lot of arguments in your function, consider accepting an options object instead (putting default values where possible so that users don't need specify all of them):

 ```js
 // bad